0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 # 📚 Documentation

-After the instance is up and running, you'll have some manual work to do.
-Bellow you'll find all the necessary details.
+Before launching an instance you'll have to do some manual work to make everything work correctly.
+Please follow this steps in order displayed here.

 **WARNING**: text written in capital letters needs to be replaced with real values.